canmom/canmom.github.io/fiction/faecoldwar.md

 Gwyn ap Nudd whimpered.
 The two Cat-Sìth picked him up by the shoulders, unceremoniously, and half marched, half dragged him out of the room.
 Mab, meanwhile, withdrew a slim lacquered box from the pocket of her uniform, inlaid with a geometric pattern resembling a star.
 She snapped it open, revealing a mirrored interior and the gleam of light.
 Oberon pushed the shadow towards the box, and it animated once again, shrinking away---but it could not resist the king's force, and in moments, it was stuffed inside.
 Mab snapped the box shut.

 Oberon turned his gaze to Gwyn's retinue, whose faces were for the most barely disguised terror.
 "Who among you accompanied Gwyn ap Nudd to the Isle of Avalon?"
 A few uncontrolled glances gave him his answer.
-More Cait-Sìth melted out of the crowd, and swiftly marched the identified fey out of the room after Gwyn.
+More Cat-Sìth melted out of the crowd, and swiftly marched the identified fey out of the room after Gwyn.

-"We hereby decree: the Isle of Avalon shall to be sealed.
+"We hereby decree: the Isle of Avalon shall be sealed.
 No fey is to set foot on it.
 Any who have must be arrested and examined for signs of compromise.
 Herne, you will deploy the Seelie Armed Forces to this effect."

 Herne nodded, saluted, and walked away briskly to carry out the order.
 Oberon nodded, satisfied, and at last stepped back to his throne.
 Settling there, he leaned forward conspiratorially as Mab took up a position at his elbow.
 He gestured to the court...